 Peppermint Financial Solutions Ltd undertakes to meet its obligations under the Data Protection Act 1998/2018, the Privacy and Electronic Communications Regulations 2003 and the EU General Data Protection Regulation (GDPR).

-Your personal information will be initially processed by Peppermint Financial Solutions Limited.
-Your personal data will be further processed by On-Line Partnership Group Limited on behalf of its subsidiary company The Whitechurch Network Limited who acts as our Principal for regulatory purposes.
-All parties will process your personal data in accordance with this privacy notice.
+Access to your personal data is permitted only for those employees who require it to fulfil their responsibilities on your behalf.
+Your personal data will be initially processed by Peppermint Financial Solutions Ltd. Your personal data will be further processed by On-Line Partnership Group Limited on behalf of its subsidiary company The Whitechurch Network Limited who acts as our Principal for regulatory purposes.
+In the event of incapacity of your adviser, your data will be shared with an authorised On-Line Partnership Group Limited locum adviser in order to carry out the responsibilities within your service agreement.
+All parties will process your personal data in accordance with this Privacy Notice.
+All parties are subject to information security training to enforce and communicate best practice when handling information.

 WHY IS YOUR PERSONAL INFORMATION REQUIRED?